que-rb/que/docs/using_sequel.md

     DB.transaction do
       # Make changes to the database.

-      # Finishing this job will be protected by the same transaction.
+      # Destroying this job will be protected by the same transaction.
-      finish
+      destroy
     end
   end
 end